Optimal power extraction from active particles with hidden states

 and further compute the second moment of the power output distribution (SM Sec.~\ref{sr:III}).

 \paragraph*{ Langevin dynamics: high-Pe asymptotics ---} When the dynamics of $w(t)$ are described by a Langevin process, Eq.~\eqref{eq:generic_vexpect} also allows us to explore the high-${\rm Pe}$ asymptote through a saddle-point expansion.
-For the particular case of the AOU process, we can write, using the Onsager-Machlup form of $\mathbb{P}[\{w\}_0^T]$,
+For the particular case of the AOU process (as defined in SM Sec.~\ref{sr:V}), we can write, using the Onsager-Machlup form of $\mathbb{P}[\{w\}_0^T]$,

 with the action-like functional